pegesund/cozodb-lisp/README.md

 ## About Cozodb

-This is a Lisp wrapper for embedding [Cozodb] (https://www.cozodb.org)
+This is a Lisp wrapper for embedding [Cozodb](https://www.cozodb.org).

 Cozodb is a really nice database with some interesting features: